Skip to Main Content

 • EV Charging Station (COMPLETE) – A two-car EV charging station was installed to provide charging to diocesan staff and guests.

-• Motion Sensors for Lights (COMPLETE/IN-PROGRESS) – Motion sensors in low-use spaces have been installed to reduce electricity consumption.
-We continue to analyze spaces for the feasibility of additional motion sensors.
+• Motion Sensors for Lights (COMPLETE) – Motion sensors in low-use spaces have been installed to reduce electricity consumption.
+We have installed motion sensors in all feasible rooms of the diocesan office.

 • Upgrade HVAC Controls (COMPLETE) – Smart programmable thermostats were recently installed to provide more even HVAC control across the building as well as controls for non-business hours.
 The building, thus far, is experiencing a greater efficiency in electrical use for our HVAC systems.

-• Solar Panels (IN-DISCOVERY) – A proposal for solar panels has been received and Bishop & Council has approved the project with a contingency that the Finance Committee study feasible financing options.
+• Solar Panels (COMPLETE) – A proposal for solar panels has been received and Bishop & Council has approved the project.
 The project is designed as a 100% system with battery backup for critical loads (non-HVAC).
+Savings from the solar panel system will be reserved in a special Small Church Carbon Neutrality Fund.
+The system has been installed.
+It features 126 solar panels spread across the diocesan house roof along with a 60 KWh battery backup system.
+This system is designed to run in multiple modes.

 • Carbon Offsets (IN-DISCOVERY) – While we strive to reduce our utility consumption, there will always be a positive carbon footprint with normal operations.
 We are researching the best avenues for carbon offset credits to bring our operations to neutral.